143kk/md_notes/PostgreSQL.md

 The subquery must return exactly one column.
 The result of `IN` is true if any equal subquery row is found and false otherwise.

 Note that if the left-hand expression yields null, or if there are no equal right-hand values and at least one right-hand row yields null, the result of the IN construct will be null, not false.
 This is in accordance with SQL's normal rules for Boolean combinations of null values.
+(Alternatively, you can think `IN` as a shortcut of multiple `OR`s, so that the rule applies)

 Another usage: